Ignia/Style-Guide/CSS-Based Languages/README.md

 - Include one declaration per line in a declaration block
 - Use one level of indentation for each declaration
 - Use single quotation marks for attribute selectors and property values
+- Always use quotations when optional (e.g., for attribute selectors, file locations)
 - Always specify a leading 0 for decimals (e.g., 0.25, not .25)
 - End each declaration with a semi-colon